seonghyun26/seonghyun26-gdl-post/_posts/2025-05-28-boltzmann-generator.md

 ### Flow matching

 Previously, the boltzmann generator used an ``RealNVP'' to learn the flow.
 Extending from this, TBG replaces this process with flow matching.

+### Full atom Coordinate Generation

+Boltzman generators have used ``internal coordinates'', i.e., atom-wise distance and torsion angles, for representations.

+### Transferability among Dipeptides

+Another notable contribution of TBGs is the transferability among dipeptides.

+## Conclusion

+Boltzmann Generators (BG) represent a transformative integration of statistical mechanics and deep learning, addressing critical challenges in efficient sampling from high-dimensional molecular energy landscapes.
+Continuous advancements such as Transferable Boltzmann Generators (TBG) further enhance the efficiency, accuracy, and generalizability of these powerful models.
+As these methodologies evolve, researchers gain increasingly robust tools to explore complex molecular behaviors, profoundly impacting fields like computational chemistry, drug discovery, and materials science.